Read time: 5 minutes

 By default, SDKs send all of a context's attributes to LaunchDarkly.
 This data lets LaunchDarkly determine the expected flag variations for contexts and powers the autocomplete functionality throughout the LaunchDarkly UI.
 You can change the value of an attribute for a context at any time.

 You can access context detail pages from the Contexts list.
 To learn how, read The Contexts list.

 Here is a context details page in the LaunchDarkly UI:

 The SDK only evaluates flags based on the evaluation context you provide in the evaluation call.
 The SDK does not use the attributes shown on the Contexts list, and context attributes are not synchronized across SDK instances.
 You must provide all applicable context attributes for your targeting rules to apply correctly.
 To learn more, read Evaluating flags.

 You may not want to send all attributes back to, or store all attributes in, LaunchDarkly.
 The security or data protection requirements of your organization may require you to limit what customer data is transmitted to or stored within a third-party platform like LaunchDarkly.
-For example, you may want to target customers by their personally identifying information (PII), such as their email address.
+For example, you may want to target customers by their personally identifiable information (PII), such as their email address.
 You can mark the email address attribute as private, but still use it in targeting rules and segments.

 You can't mark attributes as private from within the LaunchDarkly UI.
 Instead, you must configure them within your SDK.

 After you configure a private attribute within your SDK, the Show attributes menu on the Contexts list displays the attribute with a lock icon: